tuongroth/rate-appilcation/README.md

 **Title:** Your Project Title Here, vì k muốn lãng quên mọi ng, dự án này nhằm đánh dấu sự hỗn loạn và trật tự

-**Purpose:** what you can benefit from this? reduce 200km to 80 This project is designed to solve unsolable quation quality/quatity .
-By implementing an Asynchorous efficient and low-cost system for task management, it enhances productivity, minimizes event loop delays, and improves mental health.
-When everything matching exactly what I had planned with actual real time report and authority review.
-This shows that the techniques I use are correct.
-I volunteer to help other get stuck in freeze duration due to war, chaos, or getting lost in the forest or isolated or being trapped etc from dependence to become independent once again
+**Purpose:** This project is designed to solve the unsolvable question of quality vs. quantity.
+For example, instead of a long 200 km trip, we aim to reduce it to 80 km.
+The goal is to provide a strategy to reverse the battle by implementing an asynchronous, efficient, and low-cost system for task management.
+This will enhance productivity, minimize event loop delays, and improve mental health.
+How do you escape chaotic, unexpected , isolatte situations?
+How do you get out of a freeze duration?
+When everything aligns exactly as planned with real-time reports and authority reviews, it shows that the AL techniques being used are correct.
+I volunteer to help others who are stuck in a freeze duration due to war, chaos, getting lost in the forest, isolation, or being trapped.
+My goal is to help them transition from dependence to independence once again.

 **Core Features:**how it help? giúp cánh lái xế lái xe,
 - **Asynchronous Task Handling:**